Lament has a purpose.

 Rev. Julie Sheridan-Smith

 Julie is a mother, wife, ordained minister, and a Chronic Joy® founding board member.
 She and her husband have three adult children.
 Julie became personally aware of chronic pain when her daughter began experiencing constant and excruciating back pain, resulting in surgery.
-Yet the pain continued and other unexplained issues began – nausea, stomach pain, and inability to keep food down.
-During her senior year in high school, her daughter became gravely ill with gastroparesis and spent much of her senior year in and out of the hospital.
-The quest for relief and solutions, the ongoing struggle of chronic illness, and the anxiety that accompanies both has drawn Julie to seek to know and speak of God’s presence in and through the reality of chronic pain – both for the one experiencing it and for those who love them.
+Yet the pain continued, and other unexplained issues begannausea, stomach pain, and inability to keep food down.
+During her senior year in high school, Julie’s daughter became gravely ill with gastroparesis and spent much of her senior year in and out of the hospital.
+The quest for relief and solutions, the ongoing struggle of chronic illness, and the anxiety that accompanies both have drawn Julie to seek to know and speak of God’s presence in and through the reality of chronic pain, both for the one experiencing it and for those who love them.